sunilmanu/ChatBot_chatterbot/README.md

 ngrok: This app will help us to tunnel from our local computer(HTTP) to the interent(HTTPS) by tunneling through it.

 INSTALLATION :-
-1)Go to this website https://ngrok.com/ or type ngrok in Google it will redirect to the homepage.
+1)Go to this website https://ngrok.com/ or type ngrok in google it will redirect to the homepage.

 2)Download the .exe file for your specified devices(Ex:- Windows/Linux/MacOS)